TesterRandolph/PHP-Beauty-Forms/README.md

 - PBF/Validation
 - PBF/View

-If you use an CMS or framework that require to register namespaces, you should register the following namespaces:
+If you use a CMS or framework that require to register namespaces, you should register the following namespaces:

 - PBF
 - PBF\Element